 Her family's farmhouse will be flooded, and she's all for it

-In 2014, during the worst of California's historic five-year drought, voters authorized $2.7 billion in spending on water storage projects, but the pot shrinks to just under $2.6 billion because of bond-finance costs and other expenses.
+On Friday, the commission said eight projects now are considered eligible for almost $2.6 billion in total.
+That roughly matches the amount of available dollars.
+(Voters authorized $2.7 billion in spending, but the pot shrinks to just under $2.6 billion because of bond-finance costs and other expenses.)